 Go for Launch

 Properly holding your kayak paddle is as important as proper stroke technique.
 Grab your paddle with both hands and hold it up, centered just over the top of your head.
-You’ll know your hands are positioned correctly when your elbows are bent at 90 degrees.
+You’ll know your hands are positioned correctly when your elbows are bent at around 90 degrees.

 Make sure your paddle blades are parallel to one another.
 If not, they may be slightly offset or “feathered.”
 This is ideal for seasoned kayakers but can be difficult for novices to use.
 To reorient the blades, find the twist or push-button near the center of the paddle shaft.
 Activating that will allow you to twist each end of the paddle to realign the blades.